ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ![List of replicas that are attached to a leader](images/replica-after.png)

 ## Provisioning a Read-only Replica

+PostgreSQL deployments have two members by default.
+However, a read-only replica has only one member, and provisioning allocates on a per-deployment basis.
+Therefore, provisioning currently uses values that are half of the requested values for memory and storage.

+The web UI cannot be configured to modify the value for storage, and it will automatically use the leader deployment's value - which will be cut in half.
+The same applies to memory, although a lower amount of memory should not prevent the restore from being successful.
+If that is insufficient for your data to fit, you will need to use the API or CLI to specify twice the storage you actually want to be provisioned.
+An update is in progress to remediate this situation.
+{:important: .important}

 You can provision a read-only replica from the leader's _Read Replicas_ tab by clicking **Create Read-Only Replica**.
 The source instance is automatically filled in.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can rename it freely.
 You can choose the region to deploy it in, and its initial memory allocation.
 Disk size, version, and public or private endpoints are automatically configured to match the settings of the leader deployment.